sadamson-oomnitza/FirstBoot/README.md

 ## Homebrew app updater

-Use `./homebrew-update.sh` to ensure that common applications are installed and up to date on a new macOS machine.
-The script will install Homebrew if it isn't present and then install or upgrade the tools listed in the `APPS` array and the macOS applications listed in the `CASKS` array.
+Use `./homebrew-update.sh` to ensure that common applications are installed on a new macOS machine.
+The script installs Homebrew if needed and then installs any missing tools in the `APPS` array and macOS applications in the `CASKS` array (skips items already installed).

 ### What the script does

 - **Installs Homebrew if missing**: Automatically installs Homebrew when not found.
 - **Updates Homebrew**: Runs `brew update`.
-- **Ensures CLI tools are present**: Iterates the `APPS` array, installing or upgrading each.
+- **Ensures CLI tools are present**: Installs items in `APPS` if missing; skips if already installed.
+- **Validates cask tokens**: Warns and skips unknown/invalid casks.
-- **Shows missing casks before installing**: Prints a readable, bullet list of macOS apps in `CASKS` that are not yet installed, e.g.:
+- **Shows missing casks before installing**: Prints a bullet list of macOS apps in `CASKS` that are not yet installed, e.g.:

   ```
   Casks to install: